Topological Data Analysis in Air Traffic Management: the shape of big flight data sets: Application

 \begin{rema} There are some considerations about $pT$ and $rT$ we want to make explicit: \begin{enumerate} \item $(L_{j_0},l_{j_0})=(\widetilde{L}_{i_0},\widetilde{i}_{i_0})$ and $(L_{j_f},l_{j_f})=(\widetilde{L}_{i_f},\widetilde{i}_{i_f})$, where $j_0$, $j_f$, $i_0$ and $i_f$ are the initial and final indexes of each set respectively.
 This assertion is obvious, as the initial and final locations correspond to the initial and final destinations. \item $a_{j_0}=a_{j_f}=a_{i_0}=a_{i_f}=0$. \item $\{t_j\}_{j\in J}$ and $\{\widetilde{t}_i\}_{i\in I}$ have normally different cardinality.
 Even $t_{j_0}\neq\widetilde{t}_{i_0}$ and $t_{j_f}\neq\widetilde{t}_{i_f}$. $\#(\{\widetilde{t}_i\})>\#(\{t_j\})$ as we have much more points in $rT$ than $pT$. \end{enumerate} \end{rema}

 Due to the last point of the Remark and the definition \eqref{distancia} of our distance, for computing the distance between $pT$ and $rT$ we have, firstly, to redefine those sets so that they share the same temporal marks.
-Our choice for the new temporal sequence will be just taking the union of the temporal sequences for the planned and the real flight: where $\widehat{t}_0=\min\{t_{j_0},\widetilde{t}_{i_0}\}$ and $\widehat{t}_{k_f}=\max\{{t_{j_f},\widetilde{t}_{i_f}}\}$.
+Our choice for the new temporal sequence will be just taking the union of the temporal sequences for the planned and the real flight: where $\widehat{t}_{k_0}=\min\{t_{j_0},\widetilde{t}_{i_0}\}$ and $\widehat{t}_{k_f}=\max\{{t_{j_f},\widetilde{t}_{i_f}}\}$, where $k_0$ denotes the first index (we will identify for clarity $k_0=0$) of $K$ and $k_f$ the last one.

 Now, without loss of generality, suppose that $\widehat{t}_{k_l}\notin\{t_j\}_{j\in J}$ and $\widehat{t}_{k_{l-1}},\widehat{t}_{k_{l+1}}\in\{t_j\}_{j\in J}$.
 We need to create a new point $p=(\widehat{t}_{k_l},L_{k_l},l_{k_l},a_{k_l})$.
 For that purpose, we have chosen $p$ on the segment between $(\widehat{t}_{k_{l-1}},L_{k_{l-1}},l_{k_{l-1}},a_{k_{l-1}})$ and $(\widehat{t}_{k_{j+1}},L_{k_{l+1}},l_{k_{l+1}},a_{k_{l+1}})$ according to the nature of our data .
 Furthermore, if $\widehat{t}_{k_{l-1}}\in\{t_j\}_{j\in J}$ but $\widehat{t}_{k_{l+1}}\notin\{t_j\}_{j\in J}$, we pick the first $\widehat{t}_{k_p}\in\{t_j\}_{j\in J}$ such that $k_p>k_l$ and interpolate between $k_p$ and $k_l$ to obtain the required information.